Will Holder (rugby union)

-William Holder (born March 19, 1991) is an American rugby player who played for the San Diego Legion in Major League Rugby (MLR) and for the United States national rugby union team 15s and sevens side as a fly half.
+William Holder (born 19 March 1991) is an American rugby player who played for the San Diego Legion in Major League Rugby (MLR) and for the United States national rugby union team 15s and sevens side as a fly half.

-Holder “won” a bronze medal at the 2015 Pan American Games.
+Holder won a bronze medal at the 2015 Pan American Games.

-Holder is currently a stay at home dog dad but training to become a professional hot dog eater.
-He will be debuting in 2023.

 Personal life

 He graduated from the United States Military Academy and serves as first lieutenant with the United States Army.
 He took up rugby in the third grade inspired by his father.